Buyer's Guide To Test Management Software:

 TestRail is highly customizable, with cloud-based or on-premise installation options.
 Integrate with defect tracking and collaboration solutions such as Atlassian Jira, FogBugz, Bugzilla, Gemini, Axosoft, GitHub, and TFS; with test automation tools such as Ranorex Studio, and many more.

-Also, refer to this list of other top tools:
+Also, Refer to the list of the other Top Tools:

 Before you drill down into the details of each tool, a question arises as: